 Which one to choose?

-Deciding on choosing from natural and synthetic dyes depends on what you are looking for in a garment.
+Deciding on choosing between natural and synthetic dyes depends on what you are looking for in a garment.
 If you are a nature lover and love to wear something that is connected to nature, then naturally dyed clothes are the best choice for you.
 Because it has a deep connection with nature.
 Handmade natural dyes are a form of absolute beauty.
-The process and the colour are all-natural and beautiful.
+The process and the color are all-natural and beautiful.
 At the same time, synthetic dyes are good for mass production.
 If you want a quicker and cheaper process of dyeing, then synthetic dyes are for you.

 Sum up!